 Irish Onion Soup

 This is a recipe for an Irish infused variation of Onion Soup Gratinée (i.e. baked French onion soup).
 The original recipe was published by Tasting Table, and originates from chef James Klucharits, who is a 2011 graduate of the French Culinary Institute.
-My modifications from the original recipe are minor, and include minor alterations in measurements and procedures.
-The soup is uniquely flavored, and very different than baked French onion soup, which is typically based on chicken broth, white wine, and topped with Gruyère cheese.
-This Irish infused version is based on beef broth, Jameson Irish whiskey, Guinness stout, and topped with Irish cheddar cheese.
-The photos above and below were taken by me before consuming the dish, so there is no trick photography or modification of the food, as is done with many cookbook or food blogs.
+My modifications from the original recipe include minor alterations in measurements and procedures.
+The soup is uniquely flavored and very different than baked French onion soup, which is typically based on chicken broth, white wine, and topped with Gruyère cheese.
+This Irish infused version is based on beef broth, Jameson Irish whiskey, Guinness draught, and topped with Irish cheddar cheese.
+The photos above and below were taken by me before consuming the dish, so there is no trick photography or modification of the food, as is done with many photos from cookbooks or food blogs.